 Genital warts are one of the most common types of sexually transmitted infections.
-Nearly all sexually active people will become infected with at least one type of human papillomavirus (HPV), the virus that causes genital warts, at some point during their lives.
-Women are somewhat more likely than men to develop genital warts.
+The virus that causes the warts is called human papillomavirus (HPV).
+There are various types of HPV.
+And nearly all sexually active people will become infected with at least one type at some point.

-As the name suggests, genital warts affect the moist tissues of the genital area.
-Genital warts may look like small, flesh-colored bumps or have a cauliflower-like appearance.
-In many cases, the warts are too small to be visible.
+Genital warts affect the moist tissues of the genital area.
+They can look like small, skin-colored bumps.
+The bumps may resemble cauliflower.
+Often, the warts are too small to be seen with your eyes.

-Like warts that appear elsewhere on your body, genital warts are caused by the human papillomavirus (HPV).
-Some strains of genital HPV can cause genital warts, while others can cause cancer.
+Some strains of genital HPV can cause genital warts.
+Others can cause cancer.
 Vaccines can help protect against certain strains of genital HPV.

-The signs and symptoms of genital warts include:
+The symptoms of genital warts include:

-- Itching or discomfort in your genital area
+- Itching or discomfort in your genital area.

-- Bleeding with intercourse
+- Bleeding with sex.

 When to see a doctor